kasumbarobert/cse557a-assignment2/README.md

 # Project Setup:

-This project requires installation of the FastAPI and  uvicorn packages in python.
+This project requires installation of the FastAPI, uvicorn and starlette packages in python.
 They can be installed using
 1. **pip install fastapi**
 2. **pip install uvicorn**
+3. **pip install starlette**

 We also used a server-client architecture with the python running as the server end and JS/HTML/d3 on the front end.
 To run, open a terminal and run the main file to start the server.
 You can use the command **python3 -m main.py** from the terminal